AnthonyKim89/react-ui/README.md

 The app will automatically launch in a browser.
 Code changes are picked up automatically and reloaded to the browser.
 Unit tests will also automatically run whenever the code changes.

-API data requests are proxied to `http://localhost:3000`, so you will need to have corva-web running.
+API data requests are proxied to `http://localhost:3000`, so you will need to have corva-api running.

 # Generated Documentation from Create React App